 suricata --netmap=<interface> suricata --netmap=igb0

-In the above example Suricata will start reading from igb0.
+In the above example Suricata will start reading from the igb0 network interface.
 The number of threads created depends on the number of RSS queues available on the NIC.

 In the above example Suricata will take the